puppetlabs/go-libs/pkg/service/README.md

 #### Notes
 - The cors config and the handlers are based on the gin framework : https://github.com/gin-gonic/gin.
 - Rate limiting is done by the library github.com/cnjack/throttle.
+- Rate limiting can be added to a handler or on a per group basis.
 - The group principle is based on Gin routergroups.
 The idea behind it is that not all middleware needs to run on all requests so the middleware in a group will only run against an endpoint in that group.
 This is applied to cors, rate limiting and any middleware in general.